No products in the cart.

-Try these Informative and Recount Writing Samples – including a great big fuzzy report about bears, Before and After the text has been edited with the Seven Steps in mind.
+Try these informative writing samples – including a Before and After the text has been edited with the Seven Steps in mind.

-Members of Seven Steps Online can download many resources for teaching informative writing, including the Informative writing graph, samples of text types including factual recounts, news reports and information reports, fast starts and dozens of writing prompts.
-Members, please log in first, then visit the Resource Library, Informative Writing section.
+Members of Teacher Hub can download many resources for teaching informative writing, including the Informative Writing Graph, samples of text types including factual recounts, news reports and information reports, Fast Starts and dozens of Seven Steps Writing Prompts.
+Members, please log in first, then visit the Resource Library.

 Not a member?
 Unlock your Teacher Hub Trial today!